Tips for keeping cool in hot weather

 Tips for coping in hot weather this summer:

-The UK Health Security Agency has published a number of resources outlining the risks of heat during COVID-19 and actions you can take to protect yourself and others.
-These include a 'Beat the Heat: coping with heat and COVID-19' leaflet and poster and a checklist to help keep your home cool, which are available on the Heatwave plan for England collection page.
-This also includes tips on how you can look out for others safely, whilst following guidance on COVID-19.
+The UK Health Security Agency has published a number of resources outlining the risks of heat and actions you can take to protect yourself and others.
+This includes a 'Beat the Heat: Keep cool at home checklist' which is available on the Heatwave plan for England page.

 The top ways to stay safe when the heat arrives are to: